daichi-yoshikawa/db-boilerplate/README.md

 # Redis
 ## Run redis container
-Define the following environment variable in .env.
+Define the following environment variable in .env file.
 * REDIS_CONTAINER_NAME: Name of container where redis server will run.
 * REDIS_IMAGE: Docker image to use.
-* REDIS_HOST_PORT: Port for postgres is forwarded to this port in host pc.
+* REDIS_HOST_PORT: Port for redis is forwarded to this port in host.
 * REDIS_PASSWORD: Password.
 * REDIS_MOUNTED_VOLUME: Directory mounted to store data of redis container parmanetly.